iamluirio/echo-chambers-news-aggregators/README.md

 The function converts columns of embeddings from a string representation to a list of numbers: often, when embeddings are saved to a csv file, they are often converted to strings for ease of saving.
 In order to use them in a template, they must be in a numeric format.

-Finally, the RandomForestClassifier model is trained with the input data and corresponding labels.
+Finally, **the RandomForestClassifier model is trained with the input data and corresponding labels**.

 ```python
 y_pred = final_model.predict(X_test)